guitarxuser/hc11-ide/README.md

 To install this project, please download the source code and create with eclipse a referenced project.
 To run connect you evb with pc (push the com1 button and choose the com1).

-Put commands at the end of the left text window
+Put commands at the end of the left text window, for example: help <CR>
-help <CR>

 md <addr>

 As requirement you need the RXTXcomm.jar serial driver.